Zootopia (franchise): Zootopia+ (2022)

 The anthology series of short films features six stories that take place during the events of the original film.
 On December 10, 2020, Walt Disney Animation Studios chief creative officer Jennifer Lee announced that a spin-off series titled Zootopia+ and based on the 2016 film Zootopia is in development at the studio for Disney+.
 Trent Correy and Josie Trinidad, who worked as an animator and head of story for the film, respectively, were set to direct the series.
 The idea for the series was suggested by Correy during a pitch presentation in 2020, as one of three pitches for potential Disney+ series; he developed a pitch for a Zootopia series due to his interest in wanting to further explore the film's world and characters.
 Trinidad was originally set to direct only two episodes for the series, but her excitement to work on the project caused her to be ascended to co-director for the entire series alongside Cortney.
 The series was produced remotely due to the COVID-19 pandemic, which complicated the production process according to producer Nathan Curtis.
 Correy's pitch featured 10 stories, but four of them had to be discarded due to receiving a 6-episode order.
 Lee executive-produces the series alongside Zootopia and Encanto co-directors Byron Howard and Jared Bush.

+A Day in the Life of Zootopia (2025)

+A Day in the Life of Zootopia is a mini series of four animated shorts produced by Shanghai Animation Film Studio in collaboration with Disney.

 Setting

-The Zootopia franchise takes place in a fictional world inhabited by anthropomorphic animals.
+The Zootopia franchise takes place in a world inhabited by anthropomorphic animals.

 Zootopia

 Zootopia is a modern city and the main setting of the franchise.
-There are 12 unique ecosystems within the city limits between its different districts which include:
+There are 12 unique artificially maintained ecosystems within the city limits with a massive climate control system called "Weather Walls" (invented by Agnes De'Snake, Gary's great-grandmother) between its different districts which include: